esencano/Java-Rest-Assurred-Test-Project/Readme.md

 #### Run with jenkins
+On Jenkins same enviroment variables should be set or they can be set as credentials.
 It will be enough to run below command in a jenkins job.
 In jenkins job TEST_NAME environment variable can be parameterized so it will support more flexibility

 ```sh